 <Scroll to P100L23>

-The TOA field contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP (#2274) arrived at the receive antenna connector.
+The TOA field contains a timestamp calculated based on the first arrival path of the channel impulse response (#5231) that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP (#2274) arrived at the receive antenna connector.
 The corresponding NDP in an R2I LMR frame is an I2R NDP, while in an I2R LMR frame it is a R2I NDP.
 In both cases the corresponding NDP refers to a measurement exchange that included an Ranging NDP Announcement frame which carried the matching dialog token that is also included in this LMR. (#1967)

 <Scroll to P100L8>